dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 why the subtyping relation is not used for purity checking (a separate mechanism is used).

-Mutables are treated by value, so they can be used in the same places as ordinary types, except for special declaration and assignment operators usage.
+Mutables are copied, so they can be used in the same places as ordinary types, except for special declaration and assignment operators usage.
 And this gives us rules similar to the ones for `Pure`:

 \infrule{A <: B}{Mutable\ A <: B}
 \infrule{A <: B}{A <: Mutable\ B}